sTeaKORE/cta/README.md

 }
 ```

-Lastly ensure that you setup junit 5 tests correctly and your setup is complete.
+Lastly ensure that you set up junit 5 tests correctly and your setup is complete.

 build.gradle.kts
 ```kotlin